LAST UPDATED – 10/21/22 – Wanaka New Zealand Guide

 Where to Stay

 When visiting Wanaka, you have several options to choose from in terms of accommodations.
 Some people who visit New Zealand’s South Island decide to rent an RV or Camper Trailer and tour the island that way.
 For others, staying at hotels, hostels, or homes they find on services such as AirBnb is preferable.
-In order to assist you in choosing which option is best for you, I have included some information on each of the options for you to review below.
+In order to assist you in choosing which option is best for you, I have included some information on each of the options for you to review in my Wanaka New Zealand guide below.

 Hotels, Hostels, and Home Sharing

-If you feel more comfortable staying in a hotel, hostel, or rented a home, I have included a number of highly-rated options at different price points for you to review below.
+If you feel more comfortable staying in a hotel, hostel, or rented a home, I have included a number of highly-rated options at different price points for you to review in my Wanaka New Zealand guide below.

 Renting an RV

-If you are feeling a bit more adventurous and would like to rent an RV or camper and tour the South Island that way, I have included a list of some of the more popular RV dealers for you to review below.
+If you are feeling a bit more adventurous and would like to rent an RV or camper and tour the South Island that way, I have included a list of some of the more popular RV dealers for you to review in my Wanaka New Zealand guide below.

 |Discover NZ Motorhome Rentals, Hope, NZ|